Getaway Blog

 Fees.
 Activation fees, booking fees, inactivity fees.
 Read the small print or assume it bites.
 The good cards have none.

-Personalisation.
+Personalization.
 A travel gift becomes a gift, rather than a transaction, when it carries a message, a photo, or a physical card the recipient can hold.
 The cards that arrive as a five-line plain-text email land with the warmth of a parking receipt.

 Delivery format.
 Some cards are email-only.
 Others offer printable PDFs and premium physical cards posted worldwide.
 The format should match the occasion — a milestone wedding present is not an email.